 Those grueling yet rewarding 30 days of novel-writing.
 It's nearly November, and to those of us who are aspiring authoresses, that means National Novel Writing Month (NaNoWriMo) is almost here.
 And yes, I will be taking part this year and fully intend to put my best effort toward reaching 50,000 words before 11:59 P.M. on November 30th.

 You know what happened last year — to summarize it, I basically tried to finish Violets Are Blue with NaNo and it went horribly.
 I had already reached 20,000 words in VAB; winning NaNo in 2010 would mean I'd have to make my book over 70,000 words long.
-Some can do it -- some stories are even better because of it -- but that was not the case with mine.
-I know now that it is best to start NaNo with a fresh idea, one that has never even been started and one that you are just overflowing with eagerness to begin.
+While 70,000 words is by no means an exhaustive word count, my own plot was much smaller, and reaching that many words was not possible at the time.

 I have a new idea this year.
 One that I quite like (almost as much as VAB).
-And as treachorous as I feel for turning my back on a potential book called Autumn Roses, which was to be a sequel to Violets Are Blue, I'd much prefer to start with a blank page, with characters I do not yet know very well and with whom I hope to grow quite companionable by December.
+And as treachorous as I feel for turning my back on a potential book called Autumn Roses, which was to be a sequel to Violets Are Blue, I much prefer to start with a blank page, with characters I do not yet know very well and with whom I hope to grow quite companionable by December.
 (And yes, it is going to be historical fiction again -- how ever did you guess? :))

 Here is a short summary of my NaNo 2011 novel:

 A naiive young woman who wants nothing more than to marry well and sit in the lap of luxury all the rest of her days.
 A son who would defy his father to pursue something he believes in with all his heart and soul.
 A man willing to give everything -- even his life -- for a cause.
 Told from three different perspectives, shows the many effects of war and how it has the power to change dramatically even the most stubborn of hearts.